 SIPR Quizzes (14)

-Students will interview 5 individuals who have gone through some type of violence-related trauma.
-Students should review assignment guidance and the grading rubric.
+The student will interview 5 individuals who have gone through some type of violence-related trauma.
+The student will then present the results in a written narrative for each interviewee.
+The student should also review assignment guidance and the grading rubric.

 The student will write a research paper on one of the following topics: